bwva/HTML-SpinnerElem/README.md

 - the spinner tag itself may have a `style` attribute that includes a `font-size` setting;
 - without its own styling, the spinner will inherit the `font-size` of its immediate containing element (and the text color as well);
 - the spinner may be assigned a css selector such as a name, id or class, and then its type styling may be set from elsewhere, such as a stylesheet;
-- any of the above may be accomplished from scripts as well as directmarkup.
+- any of the above may be accomplished from scripts as well as direct markup.

 Have Fun!